-- Getting Started explains how to set up for the lessons by copying the sample images to be used in the exercises from the Adobe Photoshop Elements 11 Classroom in a Book CD, and creating up a work folder to store the files generated during the lessons. - This chapter also introduces the key concept of the catalog file, outlines the conventions used in the book for denoting command strings and for separating equivalent terms and commands for Windows and Mac OS, and lists help, support, and learning resources.
+This chapter also introduces the key concept of the catalog file, outlines the conventions used in the book for denoting command strings and for separating equivalent terms and commands for Windows and Mac OS, and lists help, support, and learning resources.

-In the classroom situation this section is best combined with Lesson 1, so that your students will already have an established lessons folder when they create their first catalog, import the Lesson 1 images, and begin to explore the interface and workspace modules.
+In the classroom this section is best combined with Lesson 1, so that students will already have an established lessons folder when they create their first catalog, import the Lesson 1 images, and explore the workspace.
 The concept of the catalog file and the use of help and resources are revisited in Lesson 1; for both subjects, emphasis and reiteration are worthwhile at the beginning if the course.

-- Tip: One way to simplify file storage and retrieval in classroom situations is to have each student add their own name to the name of their work folder. - Tip: This chapter also covers the creation of an Adobe ID.
-Where internet connection is not available in class, students should be encouraged to set up an Adobe ID in their own time in preparation for online exercises.
+Tip: One way to simplify file storage and retrieval in classroom situations is to have each student add their own name to the name of their work folder.

-Lesson 1 provides an introduction to the Photoshop Elements interface and workspace which is basic to all the following lessons.
+Lesson 1 provides an introduction to the Photoshop Elements interface and workspace that is basic to all the following lessons.
 Students create a catalog file and import sample images before learning how navigate the workspace, move between modules, work with panels, and make use of the various viewing modes.
 Methods for importing images and other media are covered in more detail in Lesson 2.

-Lesson 1 also touches on the subject of Keyword Tags, which is expanded on in Lesson 3.
+Lesson 1 also touches on the subject of Keyword Tags, which is expanded in more detail in Lesson 3.